 All in the trip was about 7 hours door to door.
 I could have taken older route 17 if something was wrong with Interstate 95, but I was lucky there was light traffic for May since I was going down midweek.

 When you first arrive here, the feeling is very residential.
-Almost like you are just going to be checking in to a home.
-The lobby is small but still had 4 check in computers staffed with helpful people with smiles and nice greetings.
-I got sorted with my room access quickly and checked in with no issue.
+Almost like you are just going to be checking into a home.
+The lobby is small but still had 4 check-in computers staffed with helpful people with smiles and nice greetings.
+I got sorted with my room access quickly and checked in with no issues.